 Musa and Amin

-Musa, a Palestinian sheepherder and the mayor of Al Jiftlik in the West Bank, was in search of a solution to improve the health of his sheep and to increase the milk they produced, especially during the depths of winter and the extreme temperatures and dryness of mid-summer.
+Musa, a Palestinian sheepherder and the mayor of Al Jiftlik in the West Bank, was in search of a solution to improve the health of his sheep and to increase the milk they produced, especially during the winter and the extreme temperatures and dryness of mid-summer.

 “Sheep require 24-hour supervision,” he said.
 “The warm climate creates health problems for my sheep.
 The grass that they graze on is not very beneficial in terms of nutrition.”

-Musa went on to explain that the nutrition-poor feed that is locally available to his sheep directly affects the quantity and quality of the milk they are able to produce, which then negatively impacts the quality of cheese he makes—often leading to years where no milk or cheese can be produced and sold.
+Musa went on to explain that the nutrition-poor feed that is locally available to his sheep directly affects the quantity and quality of the milk they are able to produce, which then negatively impacts the quality of cheese he makes—often leading to certain years where no milk or cheese can be produced and sold.

 Through YAP, Musa was connected to Amin—an Israeli farmer.
 Musa went on to explain that the nutrition-poor feed that is locally available to his sheep directly affects the quantity and quality of the milk they are able to produce, which then negatively impacts the quality of cheese he makes—often leading to years where no milk or cheese can be produced and sold.

 “The main reason I wanted to be a part of the [YAP] project was to gain knowledge.
-At the beginning, I didn’t want farming equipment or money, I just wanted to exchange information, knowledge, and experience,” said Musa.
+In the beginning, I didn’t want farming equipment or money, I just wanted to exchange information, knowledge, and experience,” said Musa.

 Amin brings hay from Israel to Musa’s farm in the West Bank; hay that is superior to what Musa typically has access to in Al Jiftlik.
-Musa then mixes the hay with his crop waste, and compacts the mixture with machines purchased with the project grant to make silage as a supplemental food source for his sheep.
+Musa then mixes the hay with his crop waste and compacts the mixture with machines purchased with the project grant to make silage as a supplemental food source for his sheep.